2025 - All Construction Projects

 Description of work: This project includes common excavation, removing asphaltic surface milling, asphalt paving, base aggregate, culvert pipe repairs and replacements, box culvert construction, storm sewer repairs, guardrail, rumble strips, sidewalk, curb and gutter, marking lines and incidental items.

-June 16 to June 20: WIS 54 – Crews will close WIS 54 for 60-days as work begins on the box culvert west of the Wolf River.
-Culvert work is scheduled 0.3 miles east of Lower Road.
-Removal of guardrail is also scheduled.
-WIS 47 – Crews will continue milling, asphalt paving and temporary pavement marking
+July 14 to July 18: WIS 54 – Crews are scheduled to continue to work on the box culvert west of the Wolf River and the culverts 0.3 miles east of Lower Road.
+Milling and asphalt paving will continue.
+WIS 47 – Crews will install rumble strips and pavement markings.

 Traffic Impacts:

-• Multiple flagging operations will exist, and work will be conducted under shoulder and lane closures from Willow Street in the village of Black Creek to Shady Road in the town of Cicero.
+• Multiple flagging operations will exist, and work will be conducted under shoulder and lane closures on WIS 47 and WIS 54.

 Detour: WIS 54 will be detoured to the following routes: